NOAA-ORR-ERD/PyGnome/InstallingWithAnaconda.rst

 The Linux 64bit-python2.7 is the one to use.

-We do not support 32 bit on linux (or anywhere, anymore)
+We do not support 32 bit on any platform.

 conda
 -----